NERSC/ecp-container-tutorial/01-hands-on.md

 ## Pulling and running an existing image

-Pull a public image such as ubuntu or centos using the docker pull command.
+Pull a public image such as Ubuntu or Centos using the docker pull command.
 If a tag is not specified, docker will default to "latest".

 ```bash
 $ docker pull ubuntu:14.04